HenryPai-NOAA/usbr_pnw/README.md

 - edited request header moved to config file
 - parsing post_control.c5 file, but need to be careful if header lines changes number (skips 31 lines)

+Steps:
-Need to define log and output directories and change some global vars accordingly.
+- Need to define log and output directories and change some global vars accordingly.
+- Make config.yaml file with request header info by adding line in bold, **user_agent : '[user info to pass]'**

 Usage:
 - default args:   python get_usbr_shef.py --locid all --duration realtime --back 3